Shazam2morrow/hacktips/Web/server/standalone-openvpn-server-setup.md

 The OpenVPN connection will have the same name as whatever you called the `.ovpn` file.
 In regards to this tutorial, this means that the connection is named `e8b4e806-ac48-4cd5-b7e6-4e714711cc50.ovpn`, aligning with the first client file you generated.

+Bear in mind that some websites can be blocked in your country so you need to install it using other ways like built-in package managers.

+### Windows

+#### Installing

+Download the [OpenVPN client application for Windows](https://openvpn.net/client/client-connect-vpn-for-windows/) from the official website.
+Choose the appropriate installer version for your version of Windows.

+You must run OpenVPN as an administrator each time it’s used, even by administrative accounts.
+To do this without having to right-click and select Run as administrator every time you use the VPN, you must preset this from an administrative account.
+This also means that standard users will need to enter the administrator’s password to use OpenVPN.
+On the other hand, standard users can’t properly connect to the server unless the OpenVPN application on the client has admin rights, so the elevated privileges are necessary.

+After installation you need to import the `.ovpn` file and click connect button to connect to your VPN server.
+The disconnection is done in the opposite way.

+### macOS

+#### Installing

+You can either install [Tunnelblick OpenVPN client](https://openvpn.net/client-connect-vpn-for-mac-os/) or [OpenVPN Connect client](https://openvpn.net/client-connect-vpn-for-mac-os/) to connect to your OpenVPN server using the config file.
+Double-click the downloaded `.dmg` file and follow the prompts to install.

+The connection process is as simple as clicking the associated buttons.

 ### Linux

 #### Installing